You’ll find us at:

 No, you only need to apply once for the academic year, when you first sign up.

-If you are on low income you can apply for a bursary, if you are approved you might be entitled to help with a bus pass.
+If you are on low income you can apply for a bursary, if you are approved you might be entitled to help with a travel pass.

-**Please note, if you are planning on applying in hope to receive help with a bus pass, then please do this as soon as possible as we are assessing bursaries in date order and there may be a short delay in this process.
+**Please note, if you are planning on applying in hope to receive financial help with a travel pass, then please do this as soon as possible as we are assessing bursaries in date order and there may be a short delay in this process.